Frequently Asked Questions

 GENERAL FACILITY INFORMATION

 Pets are not allowed inside the Davis Center as defined by the Americans with Disabilities Act.
-This includes the Harlem Oval, the Gottesman Pool, the ice rink, and the indoor facility.
+This includes the Harlem Oval, the Gottesman Pool, the Gottesman Rink, and the indoor facility.
 As is the case throughout most of the Park, on-leash pets are welcome on the Park paths that travel across the facility overlook, along the newly restored stream course between the Harlem Meer and Huddlestone Arch, and along the Davis Center’s new shoreline boardwalk.

-The Davis Center snack bar is expected to open in early November 2025.
+The Davis Center snack bar is expected to open in November 2025.
 Visitors are also welcome to bring their own food.
 Please note that outside food is not permitted for organized gatherings or events larger than 20 people without prior approval.
 If you would like to host an event at the Davis Center, please submit an event inquiry.

 Yes.
 Bike racks are available at the following locations: